PG1003/bitmap/reference.md

 ### `quantize( colors, n_colors )`

-Quantizes the colors in the table `colors` to a total of `n_colors` using the median cut algorithm.
+Quantizes the colors in the table `colors` to a total of `n_colors` using the median cut algorithm in the RGB colorspace.
 A table with a maximum of `n_colors` quantized is returned.
-Less colors are returned when the image doesn't contain `n_colors`.
+Less colors are returned when the image doesn't contain at least `n_colors`.

 ### `red( color )`